 In addition, if you copy the eMake binary to gmake.exe or nmake.exe, eMake automatically defaults to gmake or nmake emulation modes.
-See the --emake-emulation-table option on page 10-3.
+See the --emake-emulation-table option in the Electric Make Command-line Options and Environment Variables.

 Sample Build